• Home

 Executive functioning skills develop over time and peak when we are in our mid-20s.
 The Marshmallow Test evaluates a child’s ability to delay gratification and measures the three main aspects of executive function (working memory, flexible thinking, and inhibitory control).

 The test is pretty simple.
-Kids are given a choice between a smaller reward right away or a larger reward later.
+Children are given a choice between a smaller reward right away or a larger reward later.
 In this video, we watch as preschoolers are given the Marshmallow Test.

 • Home